M3351AN/Klipboard/README.md

 A tool to help you paste anywhere

 ## What it is
 Sometimes you need to complete some homework on the website, or just try to quickly enter data in some old and unfriendly software, but pressing ctrl+v does nothing?
+Or, you just don't want to click again and again "paste as plain text" and don't want to mess up your typography.
 This tool is born to solve your problem.

 ## How to use